pushafix/DeviceIpFinder/README.md

 # Questions and Answers
 Q: How to find Raspberry Pi IP address?

-A: Answer has two steps:
+A: Answer has three steps:
 1. Once you connected Raspberry Pi to your network run the DeviceIpFinder and specify the first three octets of your network IP address like this: 192.168.0 or 192.168.1
+3. Specify the configured SSH port (or any other port you requre) like this: 22
-2. Click the DeviceIpFinder's "Start" button
+2. Click the DeviceIpFinder's "Start" button DeviceIpFinder will display the address of your Raspberry PI along with "Success" status